 We are pleased you have chosen Martha’s Vineyard Hospital for your medical services.
 Our mission is to safeguard the health of the Vineyard’s year-round and seasonal residents and visitors by providing or arranging for high quality, accessible medical care.
 We provide this care to all, regardless of ability to pay, in an atmosphere that fosters respect and compassion.
-Focusing on the financial aspect of your visit, the intent of this brochure is to give you an overview of our billing procedures and payment options.
+This is an overview of our billing procedures and payment options.

 Billing for Our Services